ssanchezor/GNN-RS/README.md

 |FM + GCN  |36,11%|20,77%|50,97%|0,7351|10,1138|MEDIUM|
 |FM + GAT |39,27 %|23,17 %|49,98 %|0,7575|9,1396|VERY HIGH|

+The Random Model of course shows the best results regarding the fairness but the accuracy metrics are very poor.
+Popularity Model has the better results related to accuracy but obviously has bias.
+The more balanced one is FM+GAT Model than performance better in all the metrics than the rest.

 ### 6.2 Results 10K Customers (Full) <a name="62-results10kF"></a>